phseiff/phseiff.github.io/README.md

   It's a pretty minor thing with quite a minor impact, but it's a pretty special thing and I have never seen another website do this, so here I go including it within my blog post.

-  When you see a table on a website (w.g.
-Wikipedia) on desktop, it usually looks somewhat like the following:
+  When you see a table on a website (e.g. Wikipedia) on desktop, it usually looks somewhat like the following:

   ![A long table with some exemplary data which isn't really relevant](https://raw.githubusercontent.com/phseiff/phseiff.github.io/master/images/writeup-illustration-table-clean-large.png)